LakshmisKshatriya/Pokemon-X-Team-Flare-Returns-Mod-/README.md

 You need to have Luma3ds on your 3ds and patch Pokemon X.
 Steps:
 1. Go to your luma folder
-2. create a folder named titles if you dont have one
-3. create a folder named 0004000000055D00 if you dont have one.
-4. Put in the code.bin in the titles folder
+2. put the rar file in the luma folder and extract it
-5. Put in the romfs folder
+3. look if it looks clean and delete the rara file afterhand
+4. Put the SD card in your 3ds and if you dont have game patching enabled enable it through luma menu (power+select button)
-6. Play the game
+5. Play the game

 Suggestions/Feedbacks
 -